shreysingh8838/The-BEATS/README.md

 # The-BEATS
 It is a company website called Beats.
-It is a audio player app.
+It is an audio player app.